andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/flex-1.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 With `flex: 1`, the first container pushes other items to the right by taking all available horizontal space.
-The effect is easier to see if you add with a background color applied to the container:
+The effect is easier to see if you add a background color to the container:

 <iframe height="225" style="width: 100%;" scrolling="no" title="Flex—flex-1 with highlights, alternative" src="//codepen.io/andgordy/embed/gJYBgB/?height=225&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/gJYBgB/'>Flex—flex-1 with highlights, alternative</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 [Open the prototype](https://codepen.io/andgordy/live/gJYBgB) and try resizing the browser window.
-You should see that the containers automatically adjusts its size, always taking as much space as it can.
+You should see that the container automatically adjusts its width and always takes as much space as it can.

-An even more flexible approach would be to create a separate empty container with `flex: 1`, instead of applying the property to the first container:
+An even more flexible approach is to create a separate empty container with `flex: 1`, instead of applying the property to the first container:

 ```html
 <div style="display: flex;">